Do Dog Ticks Carry Lyme Disease? How Lyme Disease Spreads?

 Disclaimer: Please refer to the information in this article as a guide only.
 Contact your veterinarian if you want specific information tailored to your pet’s condition.

-Why is Lyme disease dangerous for dogs?
+Lyme disease is dangerous for dogs

 Lyme disease is particularly complicated because it doesn’t always show symptoms.
 This means that unless you’ve spotted a tick on your pet, then unfortunately, you might not have any suspicion that there could be a problem.